lastxxix/github-to-youtrack/README.md

 Upon startup, the application will prompt you to configure repository mappings.
 For each mapping, you will provide:

-1. **GitHub repository** – Enter the repository in the format `org/repo`.
+1. **GitHub repository** – Enter the repository in the format `org/repo` or `https://github.com/org/repo`.
 Leave empty to stop adding mappings.
 2. **YouTrack project ID** – Select the corresponding project from the list fetched from YouTrack.
 3. **Automatic synchronization** – Choose whether to enable automatic sync:
    - If **yes**, you will be prompted to set the sync interval in minutes (default is 5, maximum is 1440).